-To Respond to the other party's Motion documents, you fill out three forms:
+To respond to the other party's Motion documents, you fill out three forms:

 - 1. Proposed Order

 - 2. Response to Motion

-- 3. Affidavit.
+- 3. Affidavit

-- .

-- 1) The proposed Order (Form #180) is the document you create for the Judge to sign in opposition to the proposed Order the other party filed.
-You will be writing the Order for the Judge.
-This is a statement written in very simple, clear terms which are short and to the point.
-By completing the statement, "...the Court HEREBY ORDERS:..." with exactly what you want, it will be easier to stay focused on your specific request when filling out your Response to Motion and Affidavit.
-If you do not agree with the request of the other party, you could simply complete the Order with, "the Motion is denied."
-The Judge may not agree with your Order, may choose to change your Order, may add to your Order or may draft a different Order.
+- Order (Form #190) is the document you create for the Judge to sign in opposition to the proposed Order the other party filed.
+You write the Order as if you were the Judge.
+This is a statement written in very simple, clear terms which are short and to the point so if the judge agrees, he or she only has to sign the proposed Order to make it enforceable.
+By completing the statement, "the Court HEREBY ORDERS:" with a specific statement, you have a better chance of staying focused on your issue or request when filling out your Response to Motion and Affidavit.
+If you do not agree with the request of the other party as stated in their Motion, you could simply complete the Order with, "the Motion is denied."

-- 2) The Response to Motion (Form #183) tells the judge you disagree with the other party's Motion.
+The Judge may not agree with your Order, may choose to change your Order, may add to your Order or may draft a different Order. - 2) The Response to Motion (Form #193) tells the judge you disagree with the other party's Motion.
 Your response also has a brief summary of why you disagree.
 If the Order you wrote out, for example, states, "the Court HEREBY ORDERS: the Petitioner's Motion to adopt Petitioner's Proposed Parenting Plan as the Interim Parenting Plan is denied."
-Your Response may state you are requesting an order that, "denies the adoption of the Petitioner's Proposed Parenting Plan as the Interim Parenting Plan."
+Your Response may state you are requesting an order that, "denies the adoption of the Petitioner's

+Proposed Parenting Plan as the Interim Parenting Plan."
 It is not necessary to go into detail why you are making your request in your Response.
 When you come to the word, "BECAUSE," a simple, clear statement is enough.
 For example, "BECAUSE the Petitioner's Proposed Parenting Plan is not in the best interests of the child."